arumakanGIT/Resume-Template/README.md

 ❌ To use this template, you must have Adobe Photoshop installed.

+I used the Iran font.

+You can download this font from this [link](https://fontiran.com/fonts/iran-family-typeface).

 ## How to Use

 1. Download the PSD file from this repository.